AuburnSounds/Dplug/README.md

 - no need to deal with resource compilers: D can `import("filename.ext")` them.

 Cons:
-- much less tested in general
+- less battle-tested in general
 - hipster compilers are used
 - API may change without notice (pin the version of dplug you use)
 - AU, AAX and VST3 unimplemented
+- no resizeable UI
+- no HDPI support